After her 2002 diagnosis of osteoporosis, comedienne Joan Rivers got serious about bone health.

 Joan says she immediately began having infusions of a drug proven to fight osteoporosis.
 After a year, she received much happier news.
 "The doctor said not only did we stop the bone loss, but we were turning it around."

 The Emmy Award-winner's latest project was a WE television network reality show called Joan and Melissa: Joan Knows Best.
-It followed what happened when Joan moves in for a while with her daughter, Melissa, and 9-year-old grandson, Cooper.
+It followed what happened when Joan moves in for a while with her daughter, Melissa, and d grandson, Cooper.
 When the show aired in 2011, Joan hinted there will be drama.
 "My daughter is independent and has her own life," Joan acknowledges.
 "She doesn't need her mother asking, 'Why aren't you using placemats and cloth napkins?'
 Every woman runs her establishment differently, so it's a lot of fun," she says.

 To keep her bones strong enough to stand up to the kind of stress she endures in her demanding career, Joan continues to take calcium pills and medicine to help prevent bone loss.
 "I try not to be, but I'm a terrible eater," she confesses.
 "I wish I could say I eat super-healthy, but I don't.
 I love junk food—it should be its own food group—so I help my bones with supplements and medicine."